 Zermatt is part of the Swiss Alps and is most famous for the incredible backdrop view of the Matterhorn.
 The scenery is out of this world and just a few hours drive from the Geneva or Zurich will have you gaping at an Alpine view second to none.
 Zermatt is home to 223.7 miles of runs that you can access via the 52 reliable lifts on the slopes.

 The 145 runs are mixed quite well and are suitable for everyone from kids to pros with excellent ski schools, heli-skiing, and awesome free-ride slopes.
-You can send your kids to ski club while your shred through the gravity park and down a lot of adrenaline bursting red and black runs.
+You can send your kids to ski club which are also open even in the summer while you shred through the gravity park and down a lot of adrenaline bursting red and black runs.

 The village is full of history and is one of the most luxurious ski resorts in the Alps.
 You will pay a premium while in Zermatt, for everything from a hot chocolate to coke, but the quality delivered is worth every penny.
 There are some amazing restaurants, stores, and places to stay.